zigford/AppVScripts/README.md

                                 Source
 ```

-The recipe scriptr are in the 'Working Files'.
+The recipe scripts are in the 'Working Files'.
 Source and generated APPV packages
 are not tracked in this repo.

 ### Quick descripton on "Working Files"